1991: Homo Alone

 Spivy Promo pic

-Since my last Spivy post, I was thrilled to see that she had been profiled on Dennis Dermody’s Cinemaniac website, and even happier to see that, after a little nudge, I was given some credit for all the “borrowed” photos, video and large portions of my previous posts.
+Since my last Spivy post, I was thrilled to see that she had been profiled on Dennis Dermody’s Cinemaniac website.
+After a little nudge, I was even happier to be given some credit for all the “borrowed” photos, video and large portions of my previous blog posts.
 Bless his heart, I’m sure it was just an oversight.

 Moving on… today we will be listening to “Auntie’s Face”, a song written by Broadway actor and fellow nightclub performer Guy Moneypenny (1906-1983).